cosmaslabs/captea-platform-dev/.github/SUPABASE_SETUP.md

     and auth.uid()::text = (storage.foldername(name))[1]
   );

+drop policy if exists "Users can delete their own post media" on storage.objects;
 create policy "Users can delete their own post media" on storage.objects for delete using (